 Then there are some times when doing it yourself is the better idea.
 That way you can get what you want and control what and how much you get of what you need.
 Even if you aren’t a Top Chef, or anywhere close, covering your fuel needs for a run can be pretty basic especially if you are willing to start with a good base recipe and build for your needs, tastes and lifestyle as it ebbs and flows.

-Making a batch of quick grab-and-go nutrient dense granola bars is a no-brainer as an aid for a workout.
-As an alternative, cook this just a few minutes less or break it up to add to smoothies, Greek yogurt or eat it entirely on its own with or without milk.
-This recipe is also perfect to keep on hand around for your whole household.
-Customizing this recipe for personal preferences and making allergy sensitive switches can be done at the drop of a hat.
+Making a batch of quick grab-and-go nutrient-dense granola bars is a no-brainer as an aid for a workout.
+As an alternative, cook this just a few minutes less or break it up to add to smoothies, and Greek yogurt, or eat it entirely on its own with or without milk.
+This recipe is also perfect for keeping around for your whole household.
+Customizing this recipe for personal preferences and making allergy-sensitive switches can be done at the drop of a hat.